theoddden/GroundCore/README.md

 # Ground Core

-A 100% Rust implementation of satellite ground station protocols supporting both RF and optical communications with advanced architectural patterns for reliability, security, and performance.
+GroundCore is the open-source alternative to proprietary constellation orchestration platforms.
+It is Apache 2.0, self-hosted, and the only open-source system that orchestrates both RF and laser optical communications in a single unified Rust binary.

 ## Architecture